MRChemSoft/mrchem/doc/users/user_ref.rst

     **Default** ``False``

-   :print_prec: Number of digits in property output (energy with factor two).
+   :print_prec: Number of digits in property output (energies will get twice this number of digits).

     **Type** ``int``